nybergjack/nybergjack/README.md

 - 🌱 I’m currently learning **Typescript/React/Vue**

-- 👨‍💻 All of my projects are available at [https://jacknyberg.se/](https://www.jacknyberg.se/)
+- 👨‍💻 Some of my projects are available at [https://jacknyberg.se/](https://www.jacknyberg.se/)

 - 📫 How to reach me **nybergjack@gmail.com**